 The 2024 grant has been changed to allow for housing navigation and case management services to be provided though the grant as well as rental assistance and administrative fees.
 A staff person works approximately 16 hours per week on this activity.

-As of April 1, there are 23 participants; and 5 participants who are searching for units.
-We are not accepting any additional referrals at this time.
+As of May 1, there are 25 participants; and 2 participants who are searching for units.
+We are not accepting any additional referrals currently.